DanielBMarkham/Info-Ops3/manuscript/chapter03.md

 # Learning Doesn't Work Through Feedback Loops

-***The phrase "feedback loop" is total bullshit.
+***The phrase "feedback loop" idea is total bullshit.
 We're all going to have to keep using it anyway.
 Here's why.***

 ![](resources/images/wild-meerkat-9.jpg)